Monitoring with Rich Data: Introduction

 Indeed, our main result is that the optimal convergence rate is achieved by a particular class of simple contracts that are widely used in practice: \emph{binary} payment schemes, i.e., contracts with only two possible wage levels.
 Notably, in order to attain the optimal convergence rate, the principal must set a \emph{maximally lenient} cutoff for when the agent receives the high vs.\ low wage.
 In contrast, we find that other common contracts where wages vary more finely with observed data (e.g., linear contracts) approximate the first-best at a highly suboptimal rate.
 Finally, we show that the optimal convergence rate depends only on a simple summary statistic of the monitoring technology.
 This yields a detail-free ranking over monitoring technologies that quantifies their value for incentive provision in data-rich settings and applies regardless of the agent's specific utility or cost functions.

-In our baseline model (Section~\ref{sec:model}), the principal has access to a monitoring technology that generates $n$ i.i.d.\ signals about the agent's (one-shot) action, where $n$ parametrizes the richness of the principal's data.
+In our baseline model (Section~\ref{sec:model}), the principal has access to a monitoring technology that generates $n$ signals about the agent's action $a$, where $n$ parametrizes the richness/precision of the principal's data.
+For example, $a$ may represent a factory worker's assembly of a widget, and upon completion $n$ signals are generated by an automated quality control system that repeatedly scans the widget for various errors; or $a$ may represent an instructor's effort, and signals take the form of reviews submitted by the $n$ students at the end of the course.
+Our baseline model assumes that the agent's choice of $a$ is one-shot and signals are generated i.i.d.\ conditional on $a$, but Section~\ref{sec:general} extends the analysis to more general settings.
 The principal seeks to implement a target action by designing a contract that specifies a wage payment contingent on each realized signal sequence, subject to standard individual rationality (IR) and incentive compatibility (IC) constraints.
 The principal is risk-neutral while the agent is risk-averse.
-We study the optimal rate at which the principal's implementation cost converges to the first-best (i.e., the observable action case) as the amount of data $n$ grows large.
+We study the optimal rate at which the principal's implementation cost converges to the first-best (i.e., observable action case) as the amount of data $n$ grows large.

 Our main result (Theorem~\ref{thm:main}) shows that, regardless of whether the principal optimizes over general contracts or binary contracts, her payoffs converge to the first-best at the same exponential rate.
 This optimal convergence rate is given by the Kullback-Leibler (KL) divergence between the signal distribution under the target action and the closest signal distribution under any less costly deviation.
 Thus, this rate depends only on the detectability of the hardest-to-detect deviation from the target action.